irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Default https://pd2builder.netlify.app/?s=09090001sz380-8580-421aN&a=6&t=b&d=3
 Relatively close to perfect build with this deck.
 Take agro from your enemies, deal massive melee damage, use a converted enemy as an additional anchor for your defensive bonuses, use "Counterstrike" against cloakers and to stun bulldozers, or even use it as a bonus damage option, if you run melees with less then 50 damage.
 Weapons to use:
 Any 100 accuracy primary that can deal with shields and snipers.
 So a sniper rifle most likely.
 Thanatos is probably the best option, to help you shutdown bulldozers, after their face shield plate is gone.
 Secondary saw is your primary weapon, since it has identical stats to primary saw.
 If range is not a problem (on heists like No mercy) you can try double saw setup.
 Use throwable knifes/axes/cards for close-mid range kills, mostly to proc first regeneration effect.
-Use 50 or 75 damage class melee weapons for reliable one-shots, or a chainsaw type weapon.
+Use 50+ damage class melee weapons for reliable one-shots, or a chainsaw type weapon.
 You can also use lower damage class melees if you don't mind holding the charge button a bit, or if you want to rely on counterstrike's bonus damage.

 Build 2 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Cursed Sentry build https://pd2builder.netlify.app/?s=100b0001cN000R0-610-616F&a=6&t=4&d=6
 This build is only cursed in a sense that sentry guns will always take a % of your weapons' total ammo capacity, which brawler already reduces, leading to a situation where literally every weapon now qualifies for the "low total ammo capacity" requirement that sentry builds usually require.
 Now you just need to pick weapons with best ammo pick up rates, and you are good to go.
 Sentries don't really help you that much, outside of piercing shields, but they are a solid additional distraction, which helps the theme of the perk of being a meat shield and/or a distractor.
 Use remaining 1 skill point as you see fit.